 Post Natal Depression and me.

-After having a very difficult pregnancy I gave birth to my first child in 2013 after 3 days of labour, during which me and my baby both nearly died.
-I had to have surgery after having my baby too and I struggled, the family dynamics weren't perfect which didn't help.
-Although diagnosed eventually with Post Natal Depression I actually was suffering with both postnatal depression mixed with anxiety.
+I gave birth to my first child in 2013 after an induction and 3 days of labour, during which me and my baby both nearly died.
+She was eventually born via forceps.
+I had to have reconstructive surgery after having my baby and I struggled, the family dynamics weren't perfect which didn't help.
+Although diagnosed eventually with Post Natal Depression I actually was suffering with both postnatal depression and post natal anxiety.
 Post natal depression is sadly incredibly common with 10-15 in every 100 women become depressed after having a baby.*

 I was lucky enough that had no issues connecting with or looking after my baby, I loved her wholeheartedly.
 But I knew something was wrong because I felt really sad most of the time and my anxiety was out of control- the defining moment for me was the washing machine going onto it's spin cycle made my heart pound in my chest and sheer panic rise up in my throat!
 Clearly that was illogical because what could possibly happen to me or my baby with the washing machine spinning?
 I knew I needed some professional help.